-- 37. Where members are approached by the police, the tax authorities or other public authority making enquiries which may lead to the prosecution of a client or former client for an offence (other than treason, certain terrorist offences or money laundering), members should act with caution. - 38.
-Members should ascertain whether or not the person requesting information has a statutory right to demand it and seek legal advice before giving any information.
-Members should consider the nature of the alleged offence and whether if they were to give the information they would be justified because of an overriding public interest in disclosure or would be acting contrary to professional ethics.

-39. Unless ordered by the court or acting under a statutory authority members should refuse to give the information until they have obtained their client's authority, or received independent legal or other professional advice, that they should or may give the information whether or not they have obtained their client's consent.
-Members should state that in the meantime they are not in a position to discuss their client's affairs.
-Members should, however, keep in close touch with their legal or other professional adviser(s) on the legal aspects of their position.
+- 37. Where a professional accountant is approached by the police, the tax authorities or other public authority making enquiries which may lead to the prosecution of a client or former client for an offence (other than treason, certain terrorist offences or money laundering), the professional accountant shall act with caution. - 38.
+The professional accountant shall ascertain whether or not the person requesting information has a statutory right to demand it and seek legal advice before giving any information.
+A professional accountant shall consider the nature of the alleged offence and whether if they were to give the information they would be justified because of an overriding public interest in disclosure or would be acting contrary to professional ethics. - 39.
+Unless ordered by the court or acting under a statutory authority a professional accountant shall refuse to give the information until they have obtained their client's authority, or received independent legal or other professional advice, that they must or may give the information whether or not they have obtained their client's consent.
+The professional accountant shall state that in the meantime they are not in a position to discuss their client's affairs.
+The professional accountant shall, however, keep in close touch with their legal or other professional adviser(s) on the legal aspects of their position.